DavinCNorgard/CSC322-Project2/README.md

 This step takes any KenKen puzzle that is in a text file and outputs the SMT constraints into the file `puzzle.smt` for mathsat to solve!

 ### Step 2
-Using matsat to solve the constraints generated above:
+Using mathsat to solve the constraints generated above:
 ```
 mathsat <puzzle.smt >model.smt
 ```